- Admission requirements

 Format recommended: Europass (https://europass.cedefop.europa.eu/es/documents/curriculum-vitae) or similar.

-Accepted certifications: Cambridge ESOL, IELTS (Academic type), TOEFL (only iBT or pBT, ITP is not accepted), and PTE Academic.
+Accepted certifications: Cambridge ESOL, IELTS (Academic type and Indicator), TOEFL (only iBT, pBT or Home Edition; ITP is not accepted), PTE (Academic), and APTIS British Council.

 Are exempt of presenting this certificate those candidates meeting the requirements specified here: /faq/en_eligibility/